colossus9/colossus9.github.io/content.md

 The terms "front-end" tend to apply to Visual/Interaction while "back-end" tends to apply to Data/Infrastructure.
 Then, the Logic layer tends to be an integration to form a sort of "Technologist" role where things like APIs and magic happens to fit the two together.
 Rather than thinking in these terms, applying full-stack design thinking would free up a developer's mind to focus on the solution-centric design rather than only the user-centric outcome.

 I enjoy reading other developer blogs to gain insight, attending conferences to hear about new trends, and listening to developer pain points to attempt to come up with solutions.
-Last but not least, I am a data-driven person, in which I like to make decisions based on data vs. assumptions, and will work to data mine where I can to make more informed decisions.
+For example, lately I have been looking to reduce infrastructure costs a la OpenStack and Docker containers.
+I am also a data-driven person, in which I like to make decisions based on data vs. assumptions, and will work to data mine where I can to make more informed decisions.

 **For personal interests and hobbies,** my top priority is my family.
 They are what drives me to go further, they support me in what I do and I work to teach them concepts from the technology industry.

 We like to travel when possible for work or leisure in any capacity (hiking, driving, flying, sight-seeing, etc).
 We have used the opportunities in the locations described above to see once-in-a-lifetime landmarks and hope to make it back to those places with the full family soon!

+In terms of hobbies, great question!
+Cars are most likely my favorite...my in-laws live nearby and are Corvette enthusiasts.
+One day I hope to get a toy I can play with :smiley:

 I enjoy a variety of sports and cheer for my Texas-based college/professional teams, including basketball, baseball, soccer and football.
 My favorite sport is college football.
 When given a chance, I will play in any sport on a team...some say I can be quite competitive...